Cape Town

 Until All Birds Can Sing: On Being Queer in South Africa

 Moena Weiss (Berlin/San Francisco).
-Weiss is a photographer and clinical psychologist and explores the intersection of art and psychology.
+Weiss is a photographer and clinical psychologist who explores the intersection of art and psychology.

 YoungBlood Gallery